chriswrightdesign/websites-for-non-jerks/README.md

 - Clarifying aesthetic preferences early -[The 20 second 'gut' test](http://goodkickoffmeetings.com/2010/04/the-20-second-gut-test/)
 - Instead of focusing on what a site should look like, focus on what a site should feel like - [A Visual inventory](http://danielmall.com/articles/visual-inventory/)
 - Better understanding client and business priorities - [The priority &amp; feasability plot](http://goodkickoffmeetings.com/2010/04/priority-feasibility-plot/)
+- A Group process for establishing priorities [The KJ Technique](http://www.uie.com/articles/kj_technique/)
 - Setting the tone and personality of the brand - [Design personas](http://aarronwalter.com/design-personas/)
 - Useful questions for project and client [One size fits none](http://cognition.happycog.com/article/one-size-fits-none)
 - Set your goals early so you can get better feedback [Getting better feedback](http://muledesign.com/2010/12/giving-better-design-feedback/)
+- Establishing goals for feedback [How to run a design critique](http://scottberkun.com/essays/23-how-to-run-a-design-critique/)

 ##2.
 Better design decisions

 - Identify the intent behind design decisions - [Pull the trigger on design decisions](http://zurb.com/triggers)
 - A quick primer on some behavioural psychology behind design - [Brain gems for decision makers](http://coglode.com/)
+- A visual look at some of the cognitive biases we have [Cognitive biases - a visual study guide](http://www.scribd.com/doc/30548590/Cognitive-Biases-A-Visual-Study-Guide)

 ##3.
 Accessibility and making websites for all